 The Bella BMO07ABTBKB model is a compact 700W microwave with easy to use, uncomplicated digital controls.
 This unit has express controls, making it easy to pop it in start heating.
 There is a 10-inch turntable inside to assist with cooking the food evenly.
 The Bella microwave is a great economical option for the dorm room.
 Sound like a good option?
-Find it here.
+Find it here at Amazon.

 Danby has a premium compact portable machine, excellent for the dorm room.
 The stainless steel design provides more durability and makes cleaning up easy (assuming college kids clean…).
 The extra wattage offers a little more boost in its power, allowing it to handle any type of food.
 Another appeal to this product is its sleek look, which will be impressive to new college friends.
 This is a very good quality product at a fair price, making it an excellent choice for college students.
 See the Danby listed at Amazon.

 For the ultra-hip, Daewoo has a too-cool-for-school, mint green retro design microwave, which will look deadly in any dorm room.
 It looks like something from the TV show The Wonder Years (I’m sure Kevin’s mother had one almost as stylish).